ItsRemer/BetterBingo/README.md

 ## Support

-If you encounter issues or have suggestions for improvements, please report them on the plugin's GitHub repository or contact the developer.
+If you encounter issues or have suggestions for improvements, please report them on the plugin's GitHub repository or contact the developer on Discord "itsremiq"

 ---